After being stranded in the early morning hours due to a canceled flight, having a card with stronger travel protections would have come in handy.

 Besides paying with the wrong credit card, would I have done anything else different?
 I later discovered Amtrak had a 3:10 a.m. train from Washington that arrived in New York at 6:45 a.m.
 Given the benefit of hindsight, I probably would have taken a taxi or Uber from Dulles to Union Station, gotten on that Amtrak train and tried to sleep a few hours en route to New York.

 For future personal trips, I’m reconsidering the wisdom of recently signing up for the Wells Fargo Propel American Express® Card.
-I chose it because it offers 3 percent back on travel and dining with no annual fee.
+I chose it because it offers 3x points on travel and dining with no annual fee.
 I’ll also get a sign-up bonus of 30,000 points after spending $3,000 in the first three months, which I can turn into a $300 cash redemption.
-But its travel protections are lacking, especially compared with to the Sapphire cards.
+But its travel protections are lacking, especially compared to the Sapphire cards.

 While I’ve never had a credit card with an annual fee, this travel nightmare opened my eyes to a different side of premium cards.
 I thought I was approximating the Sapphire Reserve with the Wells Fargo Propel (at least in terms of 3 points per dollar on travel and dining with a solid sign-up bonus), but now I have a new aspect to consider.
 When you’re stranded somewhere at 2 a.m., peace of mind can be the most rewarding perk of all.